-On the other hand, most cheeses attract no duty.
-For example Brie and Camembert imported from France attracts no duty.
+On the other hand, many cheeses attract no duty.
+For example Brie and Camembert imported from France attract no duty.

 Myth 3: higher Swiss distribution costs justify higher prices

-According to the same study, distribution costs are higher in Switzerland by around 2%.
-Set against generally lower Swiss staff costs this difference should disappear in most cases.
+According to the same study, distribution costs are higher in Switzerland by only around 2%.
+Set against generally lower Swiss staff costs, this difference is insignificant.

 Low Swiss VAT should bring lower prices